cover-me/cover-me.github.io/_posts/2019-01-20-I-am-so-happy.md

 ---
 layout: post
+title: I am so happy
 ---
-I made the blog by following [this](http://jmcglone.com/guides/github-pages/) article.
-It says that one can set up the website running with GitHub Pages and Jekyll in an afternoon.
-I spent two afternoons over the weekend, however, because I struggled with making further modifications to these files.
-I like the idea of developing a GitHub Pages blog in a browser without installing Git/Ruby/Jekyll.
-I am an idiot that only after finishing the blog I realized there must be a Jekyll engine running behind GitHub Pages.
-I just uploaded raw .md files and .html templates.
-GitHub Pages would take care of the rest.
+I made this blog by following the article [here](http://jmcglone.com/guides/github-pages/).
+It says that one can set up a website running by GitHub Pages and Jekyll in one afternoon.
+I spent an extra afternoon at the weekend because I struggled with webpage styles.
+I enjoyed the idea of developing a GitHub-Pages-blog with only a web browser.
+Just forget about Git/Ruby/Jekyll.
+I am an idiot that not until finished the blog I realized there must be a Jekyll engine running behind GitHub Pages.
+I just uploaded .md files and .html templates.
+GitHub Pages takes care of the rest.

-So, sounds like an old saying, what is the meaning of this blog?
-Maybe for practicing my English writing skill, or sharing pieces of draft thought about physics and something related.
-I used to have several blogs before.
-But I haven't used them for a long time.
-I still remember the first time I modified a .css file.
-And now I am doing such things again.
-If the day comes when a blog is not read by people anymore, maybe we can throw that blog into the universe by a radio.
+So what is the motivation of this blog?
+Maybe for practicing my English writing skill, and sharing pieces of draft thought about physics and something related.
+I had several blogs before.
+The memory that I modified a .css file is so ancient.
+Now I am doing it again.
+If the day comes that no blog is read by anyone anymore, we can throw posts into the universe by a radio.

-Now the blog has been set.
-I am going to discover the winter sunshine outside.
+The blog is built.
+I am happy to go outside to discover winter sunshine.